Powerapps Lookup

 Blank function

-This lookup function searches for the ‘Butter Pecan ice cream flavor in the table.
+This lookup function searches for the ‘Butter Pecan ice cream flavor' in the table.
 The table doesn't have this flavor.
-It means that there are no records for Butter Pecon in the table.
+There are no records for Butter Pecan in the table.
 As a result, the lookup function will return a ‘blank’ result.

 The output of this function is ‘blank’.